ashutosh2411/btp/finalreport/finalreport.md

 ## 3.2.
 Tree Hashing

-Tree Hashing Deals with Hash Functions whose data flow from the leaves to the root of a graph-theoretical tree.
-A very popular tree hashing method has been proposed by Merkle and Damgard in 1989.
+Tree Hashing deals with Hash Functions in which the data flows from the leaves to the root of a tree.
+A tree hashing method has been proposed by Merkle and Damgard in 1989.
 It has been an optional or integral part of several SHA-3 candidates (MD6, SANDstorm, Skein).
 It has also been theoretically studied by the Keccak team and they came up with a general tree hashing standard, which is yet to be approved by the NSA.

 Tree hashing protocols unlock parallelism leading to faster hash computations.
 Apart from that, hash recomputations in case of small message changes is also enabled.
 Verification of hash could be done without reading all message blocks, using Merkle/Lamport signatures.